Emmitt Smith: Life after football

 In 2002, Smith and his wife founded the Pat & Emmitt Smith Charities as a 501(c)(3) nonprofit with the mission to "seek a reality where children have the resources necessary to realize their full potential."

-In September 2005, Smith went on to become as a studio analyst on the NFL Network show, NFL Total Access.
+In September 2005, Smith became a studio analyst on the NFL Network show, NFL Total Access.

 On September 19, 2005, at halftime of the Cowboys-Redskins game (broadcast on Monday Night Football), Smith was inducted into the Dallas Cowboys Ring of Honor with his long-time teammates Troy Aikman and Michael Irvin.

 On July 23, 2006, Smith was a judge at the Miss Universe 2006 pageant.

 In the fall of 2006, Smith won the third season of Dancing with the Stars with professional dancer Cheryl Burke.
 Smith was praised for "making dancing look manly" and for his "natural charm," and Burke was given credit for coaching Smith while still allowing him to improvise some moves.

 On March 12, 2007, Smith joined ESPN as a studio analyst for their NFL pre-game coverage alongside Chris Berman, Mike Ditka, Tom Jackson, and Chris Mortensen.
 However, he was removed from this coverage for the 2008 season.
 Instead, he appeared Sunday mornings during the NFL season on SportsCenter.
 He also appeared with Steve Young and Stuart Scott at the Monday Night Football site each week on Monday Night Countdown.
 His contract was not renewed for the 2009 season.

 Smith was criticized by some in the media and sports blogs as being inarticulate.
 Jimmy Kimmel Live! created a video called "Emmitt Smith: Wordsmith" mocking his numerous malapropisms.
 Sports Illustrateds Peter King called Smith's comments regarding Michael Vick's involvement in the Bad Newz Kennels "idiotic and inappropriate."

 Smith was elected to the Pro Football Hall of Fame in 2010, in his first year of eligibility.

 On February 7, 2010, Smith flipped the coin at the start of Super Bowl XLIV between the Indianapolis Colts and New Orleans Saints.

 In June 2010, Smith returned to his high school alma mater, Escambia High School (EHS) in Pensacola, Florida, for a taping of ESPN's show Homecoming with Rick Reilly.
 That October, he was inducted into the EHS Sports Hall of Fame during halftime of an EHS football game, along with baseball player Jim Presley and other school alumni.

 In 2005, Smith made his first move toward becoming a real estate developer: He teamed with another Cowboy legend, Roger Staubach, the founder and CEO of Staubach Co., to form Smith/Cypress Partners LP, a real estate development enterprise specializing in transforming underutilized parcels in densely populated areas into commercially viable properties anchored by national retail giants.

 In his first deal, Smith helped the firm sign Mervyn's, a California-based department store chain, to anchor a $45 million, 230000 sqft project in Phoenix.